ExpressionEngine/ExpressionEngine-User-Guide/source/installation/update.rst

 -  :file:`themes/`

-During this step, you should also upload the most recent version of all add-ons installed in your ExpressionEngine installation, including :doc:`Discussion Forum </modules/forum/forum_update>` and :doc:`Multiple Site Manager </cp/sites/install>`.
+During this step, you should also upload the most recent version of all add-ons installed in your ExpressionEngine installation.
 Consult the documentation for each add-on for any particular steps necessary to upgrade that add-on.

+.. important:: If you have :doc:`Discussion Forum
+   </modules/forum/forum_update>` or :doc:`Multiple Site Manager
+   </cp/sites/install>` installed, be sure to update them to the latest
+   versions whenever you update ExpressionEngine.

 3. Restore From Backup